alexdwagner/jekyll-now/_posts/2016-10-14-Day-Five-at-SFPC.md

 --------

 At 10am this morning, a few of us arrived for an Open Frameworks workshop initially suggested by Ruby.
-It took a minute to get Ofx installed on everyone's machines.
+It took a bit to get Ofx installed on everyone's machines, but that's usually how workshops go.
+Some of us decided to pair program and we got started.

 We created a sketch called "Text Rain", in the workshop: